TeraSurror/frogger/README.md

 # Frogger
-3D version of the game frogger
+3D version of the game frogger - implemented in WebGL

 ### Instructions to run:
 1. Clone the code.